meyerjo/deepdrive_dataset_tfrecord/README.md

 --version = \['100k', '10k'\] : The Berkeley Deepdrive Dataset comes in two sizes. (default=100k)

 --elements_per_tfrecord = integer : You can specify, how many images are put into one tfrecord file.
 Multiple TFRecord files are generated.

+--number_images_to_write = integer : Restricts the number of files to be written. \[E.g. to create smaller files to test overfitting\]

 The resulting TFRecord files can be found in :
 ~/.deepdrive/tfrecord/\[version\]/\[fold_type\]/